Sevoflurane 100% Inhalation Vapour, liquid

 OR

-Type III, 250 ml amber glass bottle (without an external PVC coating) with an integrated adaptor multi-component closure (HDPE, EPDM rubber, stainless steel) attached to the bottle with an aluminium crimp ring.
+Type III, 250 ml amber glass bottle (with or without an external PVC coating) with an integrated adaptor multi-component closure (HDPE, EPDM rubber, stainless steel) attached to the bottle with an aluminium crimp ring.

 Pack sizes of 1 and 6 bottles.